fauust/mariadb-pdf/README.md

 "notify": bool # sends a little popup upon completion

-"mark_external_links": bool # puts a little icon next to each external link
+"mark_external_links": bool # puts a little icon next to each external link (Currently stuck to "true")

 "colour_external_links": bool # whether or not to alter the colour of external links